Skip to Page Content

 What is the Delaware Newborn Screening Program?

 The Delaware Newborn Screening Program (NSP) is a program intended to identify newborn babies with one of a number of rare disorders.
-Some disorders, if not identified and treated soon after birth, can result in developmental delay or mental retardation, serious medical problems, or even death.
-There are some disorders that may be detected that have no treatment.
 Babies with these disorders may appear well at birth.
+Most of these disorders, if not identified and treated soon after birth, can result in developmental delay, substantial cognitive disability, serious medical problems, or even death.

 Services

-Newborn screening, together with rapid diagnosis and treatment prevents mental retardation, illness, and death in newborns.
+Newborn screening, together with rapid confirmatory diagnosis and treatment prevents cognitive delay, illness, and death in newborns.
 It also saves millions of dollars in treatment, home, and institutional cost.